 Chakotay and Karla held each other tightly in the dark office, their own tears running out of control.
 Yano stepped back, giving mother and son the space they needed.
-She listened as Kol calmly and quietly explained to Kathryn how he had not been killed and then as gently as he could, started to tell her of Voyager’s arrival and their rescue, of finding his father and sister.
+She listened as Kol calmly and quietly explained to his mother how he'd not been killed and then as gently as he could, started to tell her of Voyager's arrival and their rescue, of finding his father and sister.
 Kathryn slumped in his arms, unable to take everything in.
 The Doctor stood by, ready with a sedative in case he deemed it necessary.

 After some time, Kol was finally able to get his mother to accept that his words and presence with her were not a Demarri trick and that what was happening now was not the result of drugs.
 Hardly able to see through her tears, Kathryn reached up to her son's face and held him to her.

 Chakotay also spent time with the counsellor, trying to work through his guilt.
 He still felt he should have been able to protect his wife and unborn child when they were taken, that he should have been able to rescue them sooner, no end of guilt for what he believed he could have done differently.
-He also had to work through the pain of the knowledge that he had killed again and admitted that some of the killing had been more in anger and a need for revenge than just self defence.
+He also had to work through the pain of the knowledge that he'd killed again and admitted that some of the killing had been more in anger and a need for revenge than just self-defence.
 Amazingly it was Kathryn who was there to comfort him just as he was for her.
 Kol also found the counsellor a great help in accepting all the sudden changes in his life and Karla even felt she benefited from her sessions.
-Chakotay marvelled how they had managed without the young counsellor during their time in this Quadrant before.
+Chakotay marvelled at how they'd managed without the young counsellor during their time before in this Quadrant.

 At the end of the second week, Yano came to see Kathryn with the wonderful news that her people had come for her.
 She had discovered that her own husband was still waiting for her and that her children were with him, two sons.
 The two women spent their last day together alone, everyone giving them the space they needed to say goodbye.
 The bond between them would always exist, could never be broken and no one else could ever share what they had.

-Towards morning, she quietly drifted into a more peaceful sleep than any she had had since her nightmare had begun all those years ago and only then did Chakotay let his own tears fall.
-He cried for all they had lost, for everything his wife and son, even himself and his daughter had suffered but in the end, he put these debilitating emotions to one side and focused on what they now had.
+Towards morning, she quietly drifted into a more peaceful sleep than any she'd had since her nightmare had begun all those years ago and only then did Chakotay let his own tears fall.
+He cried for all they'd lost, for everything his wife and son, even himself and his daughter had suffered but in the end, he put these debilitating emotions to one side and focused on what they now had.
 It was this that would get them through.
 Love would indeed conquer all.

 To the entire crew, this was the real homecoming.
 The family was complete, each member accounted for.
-In their eyes now, they realized that they had gotten back two crewmembers who had been lost.
-Kathryn thought back on all the tears she had shed over the last weeks, more from happiness now.
+In their eyes now, they realized that they'd gotten back two crewmembers who'd been lost.
+Kathryn thought back on all the tears she'd shed over the last weeks, more from happiness now.
 She remembered her first time back on the bridge when the entire senior staff had stood to attention and spoken in unison.

 "Captain on the Bridge."